 The first three years of a child's life are the most formative.
 During this period, children absorb innumerable impressions from their surroundings as their inner development takes place.
 They thrive on routine, external order, encouragement and respect for their individuality.
 Our toddler program is a harmonious community that allows each child to reach his or her full potential.
 The teachers gently guide the children through each successive level of development and achievement, always encouraging and supportive.
 Socialization, toileting, separation, waiting one's turn, sharing and patience are all important lessons that each child learns.

 Hours of Operation

-IMA is open from 7:00am to 5:30pm, Monday thru Friday Monthly fees cover the hours of 8:00am to 4:45pm.
+IMA is open from 7:00am to 5:30pm, Monday thru Friday

 Holidays